January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Great Orchestra of Christmas Charity, 33rd Grand Finale (Wielka Orkiestra Świątecznej Pomocy)

 The most significant charity event in Poland.
-The 2025 winter fundraiser will be held for children’s oncology and hematology.
+The 2026 fundraiser will support the diagnosis and treatment of gastrointestinal diseases in children.
 Many concerts, shows, and other events all over Poland.
-Volunteers (including many children) collect money on the streets and give away to all donors red stickers in the shape of a heart.
+Volunteers (including many children) collect money on the streets and give red heart-shaped stickers to all donors.
 The Foundation’s website in English.

 Read more about public holidays and dates to remember in Poland in winter.

-Things to do in Warsaw on 2 public holidays: January 1 and January 6 (what’s open)
+Things to do in Warsaw on two public holidays: January 1 and January 6 (what’s open)

 Food halls in Warsaw on January 1 and January 6